-Emily Edgington Andrews – Artistic Director and Girls Choir and Canta Bella Conductor
+Emily Edgington Andrews – CAAM Artistic Director and Girls’ Choir and Columbia Conservatory Chorus Conductor

 In 2013 Emily was appointed Artistic Director for the Columbia Chorale, and under her baton has helped to expand the organization, now entering its 38th season, to include more than 350 singers, ten staff members, and eleven choral ensembles.
 Under the new umbrella title Choral Arts Alliance of Missouri, the organization includes Columbia Youth Choirs, an all-inclusive community youth choir program serving children in grades 2-12 in seven ensembles; Columbia Chorale, the non-auditioned community ensemble; Columbia Chamber Choir, an auditioned community chamber ensemble; Columbia Community Gospel Choir; and Prometheus, the permanent professional Artists-in-Residence.
 Emily serves as the Assistant Conductor for Prometheus: An American Vocal Consort, managing the ensemble and assisting in conducting the highly sought-after twelve-member professional ensemble.

-Additionally, this fall she will also teach courses and conduct at Stephens College as a Visiting Guest Artist.
+Emily joined the music faculty at the University of Missouri in 2015 teaching and conducting in the Choral Department.
+This year her role has expanded to also include the Director of Community Music Outreach, where she serves as a community liaison for the MU School of Music.
+She also teaches and conducts at Stephens College as a Visiting Guest Artist in their Performing Arts program.
 In addition to her work at the collegiate level, Emily enters her eighth year as one of the vocal music teachers at Columbia Independent School, the city’s only non-sectarian college preparatory campus, conducting two of the six ensembles for students in grades 4-12.
 This upcoming year marks Emily’s eleventh year as conductor at the historic Sacred Heart Catholic Church in Columbia, MO, where she maintains a thriving music program, conducting the 45-member Adult Choir of volunteer and paid musicians.

 Emily regularly serves as a guest clinician and adjudicator, and is the former Northeast Missouri High School Choral Vice-President.
 She is an active member of the American Choral Directors Association and the Missouri Music Educators Association.
 Emily received her degrees in Music at Truman State University, Kirksville, Missouri (B.A.; M.A.) and at the University of Missouri (M.M.).